bootique/bootique-aws/README.md

 ## AWS Lambdas

-Minimal footprint and quick startup time of Bootique makes it a perfect technology for writing AWS Java Lambdas.
+Minimal footprint and quick startup time of Bootique makes it a perfect technology for writing [AWS Lambdas in Java](https://docs.aws.amazon.com/lambda/latest/dg/lambda-java.html).
+Instead of a "main" class in a normal app, you would implement a Lambda "handler" with Bootique stack in it:
-From the Bootique perspective Lambda is just another kind of Java app.
-Lambda's "handler" class may look like this:
 ```java
 public class MyHandler implements RequestHandler<Object, String> {